Honda to shut plant in Britain, imperiling 3,500 jobs

 - Your smart light can tell Amazon and Google when you go to bed

-Hachigo said the company immediately would begin discussions with affected workers at the factory in Swindon.
+Hachigo said the company would begin discussions with affected workers at the factory in Swindon right away.

 “I very much regret this,” he said, adding that “this was the best choice the circumstances.”